 Get Tability: OKRs that don't suck | Learn more →

-Risk Reduction OKRs examples
+Risk Reduction OKR examples and templates

 OKRs to significantly reduce reported risks